SavannahF/CodeQuiz/README.md

 3. When either all questions are answered or the timer reaches 0, then the game is over.

-4. When game is over, the user can enter their initials and score, click "Submit" to save to high scores to local storage.
+4. When game is over, the user can enter their initials and score, click "SUBMIT" to save to high scores to local storage.

 5. Then a list of saved high scores is shown.

-6. The user then will have the option to click on "Go Back" to start quiz again, or "Clear High Scores" to clear saved scores.
+6. The user then will have the option to click on "GO BACK" to start quiz again, or "CLEAR High Scores" to clear saved scores.

 ## Features
 * HTML